 Are drug store spin toothbrushes a good alternative for my child?

-The short answer is no. Here are three good reasons to avoid the battery-operated toothbrushes at your local pharmacy:
+The short answer is no. Here are three good reasons to avoid battery-operated toothbrushes at your local pharmacy:

 1. They don’t have the same safety record as quality brushes do.